Cyber Scheme Foundation Level (CSFL)

 What you need to know about the assessment/exam

-You must supply your own laptop, with a security testing distro, Nessus (or some form of VA software) and a working powers supply, wired ethernet port and have admin rights to add and remove software as required.
-You will need to use the USB ports to copy data.
+Candidates must supply your own laptop, with a security testing distro, Nessus (or some form of VA software) and a working powers supply, wired ethernet port and have admin rights to add and remove software as required.
+They will need to use the USB ports to copy data.

 - The exam begins at 1pm – please arrive 15 minutes before the start time to get set up.